bootstrap modal

 The ROTTnROCK team studies hydrothermal alteration, which develops progressively and imperceptibly at a given volcano and may be responsible for unexpected volcanic hazards.

-Rott'n'Rock is a 6-year research project funded by the ERC (synergy)!
+Rott'n'Rock is a 6-year research project funded by the ERC (synergy)

 Interactions between hydrothermal fluids and volcanic rocks permanently alter the internal structure and external appearance of volcanoes.
 The circulation of hot and aggressive hydrothermal fluids dissolves the original magmatic minerals and redistributes soluble elements, and therefore alters a volcano from the inside.
 This changes volcanoes and their hazards.